 Who we serve: Children who have a mental health diagnosis and meet the criteria for serious emotional disturbance.
 Eligibility for case management services will be determined upon review of clinical and referral information.

-School linked Mental Health Services consist of skills training, counseling and therapy for students with emotional/behavioral difficulties.
-Services are provided by staff of NWMHC or by school staff contracted by NWMHC to provide the services.
+School-linked Mental Health Services consists of skills training, counseling, and therapy for students with emotional/behavioral difficulties.
+Services are provided by NWMHC providers or school staff contracted by NWMHC to provide the services.
 Staff work with the students and family to develop individualized treatment plans to identify goals and then they directly provide or assist the family in obtaining needed services to help the child achieve the goals in the plan.